 You should also be ready to provide additional information such as:

-Look for pre-qualified offers
+Look for personalized or pre-qualified offers

 With a pre-qualified credit card offer, you can get an idea of your chances for approval without submitting an application that will trigger a hard credit inquiry.